 - B.Sc.
-Honours - Concentration in Pure Mathematics
+Honours - with a Concentration in Pure Mathematics

 - B.Sc.
-Honours - Concentration in Applied Mathematics
+Double Honours - Mathematics - Major 1

-- B.Sc.
-Double Honours - Mathematics and a Second Discipline
+- Double Honours - Mathematics - Major 2

 Admission requirements depend on your situation.
 Tell us about yourself:

-Mathematics is the study of numbers, sets of points and various other abstract elements.
+Mathematics is the study of numbers, geometrical figures, relations between sets of points, and various other abstract elements.
 It deals with the size, order, shape and various relationships among these features.
 Most importantly, our classes teach students how to think critically and apply numerical logic in solving wide-ranging problems.